Pirant0409/Melodissey-front/README.md

 # Melodissey's Front-end

-A daily blind test game inspired by [Themely](https://themely.se/days) where players guess the movie or series from a soundtrack.<br> The game provides hints progressively and allows players to compare their scores on a leaderboard.
+A daily blind test game inspired by [Themely](https://themely.se/days) where players guess the movie or series from a soundtrack.<br> The game provides hints progressively and allows players to compare their scores on a leaderboard.<br>
 🔗 The backend repository is available here: [Meldoissey's back-end](https://github.com/Pirant0409/MelodisseyBack)
 <p align="center">
   <img src="./readMeAssets/challenge.png?raw=true" alt="Main page">